Each page on an association website has a unique address – commonly known as a URL (uniform resource locator).

 Take a look at your site’s URL in the browser bar.
 If you see a padlock, you’re using HTTPS.
 No padlock?
 You’re not using it.

-Most sites transitioned from HTTP to HTTPS a while ago, but there are often remaining internal links that point to the HTTP URL instead of the updated version.
+Most sites moved from HTTP to HTTPS a while ago, but there are often remaining internal links that point to the HTTP URL instead of the updated version.
+Talk to your website manager or server host to arrange for a site-wide HTTP to HTTPS redirect.

+While you’re at it, take it a step further.
+Make sure Google is only indexing ONE version of your site.
 There’s a chance you have a variety of site versions:

 https://www.yourdomain.com